The equivalence of several conjectures on independence of $\ell$: Introduction

 \section{Introduction}

 Let $k$ be a field, and let $X$ be a $k$-variety.
-Then for every prime number $\ell$ invertible in $k$, there is an associated \'etale cohomology group $H^*\cs(X_{\bar k},\Q_\ell)$ that is defined using the geometry of degree $\ell$ covers of $X$.
+For every prime number $\ell$ invertible in $k$, there is an associated \'etale cohomology group $H^*\cs(X_{\bar k},\Q_\ell)$ defined using the geometry of $\ell$-power degree covers of $X$.
 The main question we want to consider is the following.

 \begin{question} Given a variety $X$ over a field $k$, is the dimension $h^i\cs(X_{\bar k},\Q_\ell)$ of $H^i\cs(X_{\bar k},\Q_\ell)$ independent of the prime $\ell$? \end{question}